 Let’s come together, share our journeys, and learn from each other.

 Dr Zali Yager is learning to write her bio without using her academic title.
 She has a PhD in health, and a passion for making people feel better about themselves.

-Zali is the CEO of the Body Confident Collective and a freelance consultant, speaker, and coach for high-performing women to navigate motherhood with their career.
+Zali is the Executive Director and co-founder of the Body Confident Collective, and runs Take Your Time Mama, a business dedicated to supporting mother's mental health.
+Zali is also a freelance consultant, speaker, and mentor for high-performing women to navigate motherhood with their career.